Best Acne Spot Treatment – Knowing The Best Acne Treatment Options

 Acne is caused by a combination of inflammation, bacteria, and excess sebum (natural skin oil), and the different kinds of acne are caused by different combinations of these factors.
 The best way to fight acne is to understand it, so let’s review the four major kinds of acne: blackheads and whiteheads, papules, pustules, and cysts.

 Blackheads and Whiteheads: We grouped these two together because they are incredibly similar.
 Both are caused by sebum and dead skin cells getting clogged in a pore, but with blackheads, the pore remains open to the air, and with whiteheads, the pore is closed.
-Contrary to popular belief, blackheads are not caused by dirt.
+Contrary to popular belief, blackheads are not caused by dirt1.
 It’s the exposure to air that turns them a darker color.
 Rest assured, even the cleanest person in the world can get blackheads.

 Papules: This form of acne occurs when the skin becomes slightly inflamed and traps sebum and acne-causing bacteria beneath the surface.
 Papules are raised bumps, sometimes painful or white in color, but they do not have a defined head.